pakyin-wong/BootDisk/README.md

 4. Public key generation by using private key.

 5. Signature function (use private key to sign transaction).
 Quite tedious to implement from scratch.

-## Run in usb drive
-### Windows
-Download Rufus and burn the bin file into the usb drive

-### Mac
-Download unetbootin and burn the bin file into the usb drive

 ## Reference
 1. Building OS from scratch. (https://github.com/cfenollosa/os-tutorial)